How to Add a Column to an Existing Table in SQL Using the ALTER TABLE ADD Statement

 Here, let us demonstrate how to use the ALTER TABLE command to add new columns to an existing database table.
 Several practical examples will be provided to illustrate the process - we'll use the sakila sample database.

-Add one column to a table
+Add one column

 In this example, we'll demonstrate how to use the ALTER TABLE command in SQL Server to add a new column to the film table in the sakila test database.
 The new column will store information about the genres each movie belongs to.